Tools & Workflow

 Canva Pro: Speed Over Precision

-Canva has evolved from simple template tool to serious design platform.
-The AI features, background removal, and brand kit tools rival Adobe for many common design tasks—at a fraction of the cost.
+Canva has evolved from a template tool into a serious design platform.
+The AI features, background removal, and brand kit tools rival Adobe for many common tasks.
+I've seen entire small business marketing departments switch from Creative Cloud to Canva Pro and not look back.

 $14.99/mo